nvim-treesitter/nvim-treesitter/README.md

 EOF
 ```

-with the following properties
+with the following properties:

-- `module_path`: A require path (string) that exports a module with an `attach` and `detach` function.
+- `module_path` specifies a require path (string) that exports a module with an `attach` and `detach` function.
 This is not required if the functions are on this definition.
-- `enable`: Determines if the module is enabled by default.
+- `enable` determines if the module is enabled by default.
 This is usually overridden by the user.
-- `disable`: A list of languages that this module is disabled for.
+- `disable` takes a list of languages that this module is disabled for.
 This is usually overridden by the user.
-- `is_supported`: A function that takes a language and determines if this module supports that language.
+- `is_supported` takes a function that takes a language and determines if this module supports that language.
-- `attach`: A function that attaches to a buffer.
+- `attach` takes a function that attaches to a buffer.
 This is required if `module_path` is not provided.
-- `detach`: A function that detaches from a buffer.
+- `detach` takes a function that detaches from a buffer.
 This is required if `module_path` is not provided.

 # Extra features